daviaws/goosex/README.md

 1. start project basics (phx.new) ✅
 2. basic business logic (local game) ✅
-3. dynamically distribute just one Player process per node 3.1. libcluster: using gossip (it accepts k8s as protocol also) for cluster healing/formation ✅ 3.2.
-NodeListener: to handle joins and downs of nodes 3.3. stablish a dynamic supervisor (on horde concept of dynamic supervision shared across the cluster's nodes) 3.4. adequate supervision tree: respawn died and unconnected quorum nodes on netsplit
+3. dynamically distribute just one Player process per node ✅ 3.1. libcluster: using gossip (it accepts k8s as protocol also) for cluster healing/formation ✅ 3.2. stablish dynamic players across cluster ✅
+3.3.
+NodeListener: to handle joins and downs of nodes ✅ 3.4. adequate supervision tree: respawn died and unconnected quorum nodes on netsplit ✅
 4. http route for querying Player type
-5. handling quorum netsplit

 # Before Start